nweakly/MSDSProject-II/README.md

 - video files preprocessed using DataPreprocessing.ipynb to decrease the size, discard audio and cut out necessary parts of the video recordings;
 - additional training pictures of a crowbar were taken by the author of the project;
 - Annotating_images.py and Drawing_Boxes.py scripts were used to manually draw bounding boxes around crowbars (to train a custom model) and create xml files with image annotations;
-- additional data augmentation techniques were randomly applied to the training data set (rotation, flipping, scaling, translation, color saturation changes, and cropping) using Photoshop.
+- additional data augmentation techniques were randomly applied to the training data set (rotation, flipping, scaling, translation, color saturation changes, and cropping) using Photoshop batch processing.

-### EDA and Data Preprocessing
+The original video recordings from the Ring device have frame size 1920x1080 pixels with 15 frames per second rate.
+In order to accommodate existing hardware better, the videos were downsized to 640x360 pixels while retaining 15.0 frames/second rate.
-resigins etc
+The resulting set of training crowbar images collected from all sources and augmentation techniques applied includes 554 total images.

 ### Fitting a pre-trained model
 testing oon still images